SUNY Downstate Medical Center

 - Study of obesity trends in America

-Professor and Chair, Department of Health Policy and Management
+Associate Professor and Interim Chair, Department of Health Policy and Management